-The pediatric anesthesiology fellowship is a one-year American Board of Anesthesiology-accredited rotation at Women and Children’s Hospital of Buffalo (WCHOB).
+The pediatric anesthesiology fellowship is a one-year American Board of Anesthesiology-accredited rotation at Oishei Children’s Hospital.

 The pediatric anesthesiology fellows spend a total of 12 months attached to the Department of Anesthesiology.